 The story of Metal Gear Solid 2: Sons of Liberty was also adapted into the following media:

 The Guns of the Patriots Incident was featured in Metal Gear Solid 4: Guns of the Patriots, which was released in 2008 for PlayStation 3.
 The game is also available as part of Metal Gear Solid: The Legacy Collection for PS3.
 The game hasn’t been released on any other platforms.

 In 2014, Liquid Ocelot, a fusion of Liquid Snake and Revolver Ocelot’s personalities, engulfs the world in constant conflict through various Private Military Companies.
 Solid Snake, now old and gray and therefore called Old Snake, is sent out to eliminate Liquid Ocelot.
 Snake also manages to destroy The Patriots, a secret group that tries to control the world from behind the scenes.
 Snake is aided in this task by Raiden, among others.

-The story of Metal Gear Solid 4: Guns of the Patriots was also adapted into the following media:
+The Guns of the Patriots Incident was also adapted into the following media:

-Released as Metal Gear Rising: Revengeance in 2013 on PlayStation 3, Xbox 360, and PC.
+Metal Gear Rising: Revengeance was released in 2013 on PlayStation 3, Xbox 360, and PC.